 David is married to Meg, who was ordained to the Church of England ministry in January 2007.
 Meg is associate minister in the Damascus parish, between Abingdon and Didcot.
 She also offers spiritual direction and leads retreats.

 David and Meg have four children.
-Naomi (35) teaches music at a high school in Evesham, Worcestershire.
-Joseph (33) works as a business analyst for BskyB in East London.
-Stephen (29) is a freelance lighting designer and engineer and Susanna (23) graduated from Pembroke College Cambridge in 2016 with a degree in History and has just completed an MA in Ancient, Medieval and Early Modern Political Philosophy at the national University of Ireland, Maynooth.
+Naomi (38) teaches music at a high school in Evesham, Worcestershire.
+Joseph (36) works as a business analyst for Sky Broadband.
+Stephen (32) is a freelance lighting designer and engineer and Susanna (25) is a post-graduate student at Kings College London, research medieval political philosophy.